viraj-s15/stock-trend-analysis/README.md

 ## About <a name = "about"></a>

-Using XGDBoost to analyse the gradients of stocks, using a regressive algorithm with weights depending  on the data
+Using XGDBoost to analyse the gradients of stocks, using a regressive algorithupdated readme

-## Getting Started <a name = "getting_started"></a>

-Firstly, you need to have a setup for notebooks, either on Jupyter/VSCode/Neovim,etc. To install all of the dependencies, first create a new environment and install the deps.

 This will create the env and activate it